tmansuroglu/acronis-interview-question/SOLUTION.md

 - Run `docker-compose down --rmi all -v` command for complete cleanup.
 - Run `docker-compose up` upload an image and make sure preview is visible.
 Click on `View Full Image` and keep the uploaded image in new tab.
-- You wont see any new image in your local project folder.
+- You wont see any new images in your local project folder.
 - Run `docker compose exec nextjs-app ls -1 /app/uploads` you will see the image's name in the terminal ( check the uploaded image tab url for image name http://localhost:3000/api/images/IMAGE_NAME_HERE ).
 - Run `docker-compose down` to stop docker.
 - Refresh the upload image's tab and you won't see anything.